What Is a Fiduciary?

 Why are fiduciaries important?

 This designation is important because you know they are putting your needs ahead of their own.
-Without the fiduciary duty, an advisor could recommend any product they want, mislead you, or charge a commission.
+Without the fiduciary duty, an advisor must only recommend products or services that are suitable for you, but not necessarily in your best interest.

 Hiring a fiduciary eliminates any doubt that a person isn’t entirely on your side.
 And, if they break their agreement, you can hold them legally and financially accountable for any losses.